Shawarma-Spiced Chicken with Peppers and Lemon-Herb Yogurt Sauce (Gluten-Free)

 - While the chicken is cooking, mix up the yogurt sauce.

-- Sumac, if you're unaware, is a really amazing red seasoning that tastes bright and almost lemony.
+- Sumac, if you're unaware, is a really amazing red seasoning that tastes bright and sort of lemony.
 You can find it at Middle Eastern grocery stores or online.
-I put it on everything, but it is especially good on Iranian kebab.
+I put it on everything, but it is especially good on Iranian kebabs made by my father-in-law.

 - This would be great with some cauliflower rice, methinks.
 Or fries.
-All shawarma should be served with fries.
+All shawarma should be served with fries, really.

-- As an alternative to the yogurt sauce if you're avoiding dairy, you could also blend some herbs and lemon with mayo for an aioli.
+- As an alternative to the yogurt sauce if you're avoiding dairy, you could also blend some herbs and lemon with mayo and make an herb sauce.